Important Community Notice

 The History of Nancy Mockler Dog Park

-The Nancy Mockler Dog Park was created in the early 2000’s as part of a broader vision to make the Cheyenne Animal Shelter not only a place of care for animals, but a gathering place for the community.
-After the Samuelson family generously donated the land, and construction began on the new shelter building in 2002, plans for an on-site dog park began to take shape.
+The Nancy Mockler Dog Park was created in the early 2000s as part of a broader vision for the Cheyenne Animal Shelter — not only as a place of care for animals, but as a welcoming gathering space for the community.
+After the Samuelson family generously donated the land and construction began on the new shelter in 2002, plans took shape for a dog park that would belong to everyone who values animals, connection, and shared responsibility.